-I am sincerely grateful to all those who sacrificed their valuable time out of their kindness to assist me in all ways possible during the study.
-I extend my special thanks to all my lecturers and mostly my Supervisor Mr. Tindi seje who willingly devoted a lot of time to give me the best guidance and concentration, which has enabled me to complete this work successfully.
+I am sincerely grateful to all those who sacrificed their valuable time out of their kindness to assist in all ways possible during the study.
+Special thanks to all my lecturers and mostly my supervisor Madam Taligoola who willingly devoted a lot of time to give me the best guidance and concentration, which has enabled me to complete this work successfully.

-May God richly bless you.
+May God bless you so much.